quangminhtrancal/Hello/README.md

 # Hello
-This is to practive using git with source tree
+This is to practice using git with source tree